 - Writing an introduction is hard, so write it at the end.

-- Revise your draft and exclude things which don’t make sense.
+- Revise your draft and exclude things that don’t make sense.

 For more tips on writing visit: Openpolytechnic